 I kept feeling that I was failing God.
 I WAS being anxious!
 Was my faith wavering?
 Was I disappointing Him?

-Well, the enemy knows the Bible too….and many times he tries to manipulate us through making us feel like we are failing in our walk.
 He tries to make us feel condemnation.
 He tries to make us feel like we are missing the mark.
-He tries to make us despair, lose hope.
+And he tries to make us despair, lose hope.
 Lose FAITH!

-“For the weapons of our warfare are not carnal, but mighty through God to the pulling down of strongholds; Casting down IMAGINATIONS and, every high thing that exalteth itself against the knowledge of God, and bringing into captivity every thought to the obedience of Christ.”
-2 Corinthians 10:4-5 (KJV)
+“For the weapons of our warfare are not carnal, but mighty through God to the pulling down of strong holds; Casting down imaginations, and every high thing that exalteth itself against the knowledge of God, and bringing into captivity every thought to the obedience of Christ;”

 Casting down IMAGINATIONS!

-“Put on the full armor of God, so that you can take your stand against the devil’s schemes.”
+“Put on the whole armour of God, that ye may be able to stand against the wiles of the devil.”
 Ephesians 6:11 (KJV)

 Submit yourselves to God…resist…put on the armor of God…..

-When you step into what God has for you…when you start to align yourself with God’s will..the enemy gets in a fit.
-His greatest pride is when he can get a Christian to stop doing God’s will.
+When you step into what God has for you and when you start to align yourself with God’s will, the enemy gets in a fit.
+His greatest pride is when he can get a Christian to stop living in God’s will for them.
 I have often heard the saying,

-The attacks never happened again.
+The nocturnal panic attacks never happened again.
 I have not had one since.
 Not a single one.

 I now know that I cannot do what I am doing here without making sure I go to sit at His feet each day.
 I know that once I stop doing that then I am just doing works and not having relationship.
-It becomes about me.
 And in doing so, I am taking Him out of what I am doing and I am going rogue!!
-So make sure you make time to just BE…just BE in His presence.
+So make sure you make time to just BE!
+Just BE in His presence.
 Just BE in His Word.
-Our ministries, our parenting, our marriage can all become frustrated and even attacked when we don’t allow Him to be at the center of it.